wernerd/Skein3Fish/README.md

 Currently the Skein implementation uses the Threefish reference implementation not the full unrolled version.
-It is planned to switch to the full unrolled version to simplify maintenace and to mave a better software module structure.
+It is planned to switch to the full unrolled version to simplify maintenace and to have a better software module structure.

 ### A Skein API and its functions.